About Our Dog Training Center in Berthoud

-Sally joined our staff in 2017 after taking many classes from us, and has been a great addition to the Dog Days team.
-Sally helps instruct in all of our classes and privates, and loves to help people understand how to work their dogs so they can be successful in training.
+Sally joined our staff in 2017 after taking many classes from us and has been a great addition to the Dog Days team.
+Sally helps instruct in all of our classes and private lessons and loves to help people understand how to work their dogs so they can be successful in training.

 Wiley, Loyal staff Member

-Wiley is the latest member of the Dog Days team and who arrived during the summer of 2012.
-Wiley is a strong border collie who came to us because he bit someone, and had no other options.
+Wiley is the latest member of the Dog Days team who arrived during the summer of 2012.
+Wiley is a strong Border Collie who came to us because he bit someone, and had no other options.
 My assessment of Wiley led me to conclude that he was another high-drive, energetic working dog who needed a job in order to be successful.
-Fortunately, we have lots of jobs, and Wiley gets to work, run and help with all the Board and Train dogs.
+Fortunately, we have lots of jobs, and Wiley gets to work, run, and help with all the Board and Train dogs.
 He has developed into a happy, well-adjusted member of our team.

 Tristen, Loyal staff Member

-Tristen has FINALLY developed into a lovely member of the dog days team, although going thru his VERY LONG adolescence ( YEARS) was trying for every one here.
-He was a constant reminder for all of us, what it is like to have a very challenging dog, so we can all be empathetic and sympathic, and know what to do when you live with a challenging dog. .
-He is a very high drive dog, and getting him to learn to be calm, quiet and not constantly moving and commenting was challenging/ hence his nickname Twister.
+Tristen has FINALLY developed into a lovely member of the Dog Days team, although going through his VERY LONG adolescence (YEARS) was trying for everyone here.
+He was a constant reminder for all of us, what it is like to have a very challenging dog, so we can all be empathetic and sympathetic, and know what to do when you live with a challenging dog.
+He is a very high-drive dog, and getting him to learn to be calm, quiet, and not constantly moving and commenting was challenging — hence his nickname Twister.

 Flo, Loyal staff Member

-Flo has never meet a person she doesn’t like.
-She is sweet as can be when she is introduced to you, and a working machine.
-She takes her job as homeland security seriously and is constantly watching to make sure everything in her world is safe, along with her other family members; Twister and Wiley.
-We call them Border Control…or Homeland security.
+Flo has never met a person she doesn’t like.
+She is sweet as can be when she is introduced to you, and she is a working machine.
+She takes her job as homeland security seriously and is constantly watching to make sure everything in her world is safe, along with her other family members, Twister and Wiley.
+We call them Border Control or Homeland Security.
 She does have a small issue hoarding her toys.
-Her personal best is 4 toys in her mouth and 14 tennis balls under her bed.
+Her personal best is four toys in her mouth and 14 tennis balls under her bed.